Divine Healing Scriptures | Healing Summarized in One Page

 - • Jesus “healed all the sick.”
 He didn’t pick and choose.
 He didn’t show any favoritism.
 Rich and poor, men and women, old and young — He healed all who came to Him in faith to be cured of their afflictions.

 - • All Christians believe that Jesus paid the price for our sins at the Cross.
-But here both the apostle Matthew and the prophet Isaiah — see Isaiah 53 in full — are telling us that, in His suffering and death, Jesus also “took up our infirmities and bore our diseases.”
+But here both the apostle Matthew and the prophet Isaiah — see Isaiah 53 ("the fifth gospel") in full — are telling us that, in His suffering and death, Jesus also “took up our infirmities and bore our diseases.”

 - • Whose infirmities and diseases did Jesus bear? — “…our infirmities … our diseases.”
 You are included!